 Meet the Board

-We have asked a few questions to learn more about Ray, read his responses below:
+We have asked a few questions to learn more about Cor, read his responses below:

-What have you enjoyed most about being a part of the AAC board over the past five years?
+As one of AAC’s longest serving directors, what have you enjoyed most about being a part of the AAC board over the past ten years?

 How does your experience serving on boards translate to everyday operations?